Cockroach Droppings: What Does It Look Like?

 Problems Caused by Cockroach Droppings

 Cockroaches produce feces containing certain proteins that trigger an allergic response in humans.
 Allergic reactions to cockroach feces are most common in urban areas and among residents with asthma or other respiratory ailments.
 In addition to harming the respiratory health of humans, the allergens contained in cockroach feces are remarkably durable and long-lasting (allergens can persist in environment up to five years after cockroach removal if sanitation is lacking).
-Due to the persistence of problems attributed to cockroach feces, residents experiencing cockroach infestations should contact a professional pest control specialist in order to effectively handle their management.

 Scientists have found a variety of disease organisms in cockroach feces.
 The cockroaches pick up the disease organism by walking through a contaminated area.
 When the cockroach grooms itself, it ingests the disease organism.